 NB! you can also select a specific region instead of ‘World’, which lets you view the youth intake in Europe or South America.

-The Youth departures lists all players that has been released on a free transfer.
-Here you might pick up on some bargains (especially if you’re playing on a lower level than the club who released the player).
+The Youth departures list all players that have been released on a free transfer.
+Here you might pick up on some bargains (especially if you’re playing on a lower level than the club that released the player).

 These two options will provide you with a monthly list of clubs who have had their youth intake, either the players are moved from the junior team to the youth sides (U18/U17) or are released as they did not get a professional contract.